Life Before His Eyes

 "Life Before His Eyes" is the 14th episode of the ninth season of the American crime drama television series NCIS, and the 200th episode overall.
 It originally aired on CBS in the United States on February 7, 2012.
 The episode is written by Gary Glasberg and directed by Tony Wharmby, and was seen by 20.98 million viewers.
 In the episode, Gibbs (Mark Harmon) is shot during his stop at a diner.
 Before the bullet hits him, Gibbs flashes through memories of big choices he has made in his life.

 Plot

 During a routine stop in a diner for his morning coffee, Gibbs faces a gunman.
 He then suddenly finds himself inside a spectral version of the diner where he sees various characters from the past and present, both living and dead.
 He meets Mike Franks, who tells him that this is an opportunity for him to reflect on his past actions.
 He shows him an alternate future where Kate did not die, but marries DiNozzo and has a baby, due to Gibbs spotting Ari in time and forcing him to abandon his sniper nest when he sees the police helicopter coming.
 However, as a result, Ziva stays with Mossad and is eventually arrested by NCIS.
 Gibbs then meets his mother, and he reaffirms that he had always loved her.
 Disgraced NCIS Agent Riley McCallister then appears and questions Gibbs' decision to murder Pedro Hernandez in revenge for killing Shannon and Kelly.
-Gibbs has Mike show him the future where he could not kill Hernandez and avenge his family, and it is revealed that he would have left NCIS and become a broken, reclusive alcoholic who pushes away any attempts to reach out to him (including the one by Ducky and husband-and-wife Abby and McGhee).
+Gibbs has Mike show him the future where he could not kill Hernandez and avenge his family, and it is revealed that he would have left NCIS and become a broken, reclusive alcoholic who pushes away any attempts to reach out to him (including the one by Ducky and husband-and-wife Abby and McGee).
 Finally, he meets Shannon and Kelly, who show him a future where they had never died.
 Gibbs would have stayed a Marine, but would have been killed in action overseas, with two Marines in full dress uniform arriving at Shannon's doorstep to give her the grim news.
 Through this experience, Gibbs learns that he should not regret the choices he has or has not made.